 Battery-Electric Bus Program

-We have placed orders for three battery-electric buses each from New Flyer, BYD USA, and Proterra to determine the current state of battery-electric bus technology.
-We are also looking to obtain three battery-electric buses from Nova Bus in the near future.
+We have placed orders for three battery-electric buses each from New Flyer, BYD USA, Proterra, and Nova Bus to determine the current state of battery-electric bus technology.
 After some initial testing, they will go into regular revenue service for a period of 18 months in order to evaluate their performance, reliability, comfort, and maintainability in San Francisco's operating environment.
 After the evaluation period, the SFMTA will develop its future procurement strategy in conjunction with the SFMTA’s Zero Emission Bus Rollout Plan.

-The battery-electric buses will debut with enhanced features that are new to the SFMTA's fleet.
+The battery-electric buses have enhanced features that are new to the SFMTA's fleet.
 If they are found to be beneficial, these features may be included in future vehicle procurements.
 To operate these pilot vehicles, we are installing charging infrastructure at select maintenance facilities.
-A vehicle charger has been installed at the Marin bus acceptance facility, and by Q3 2021 a set of twelve electric chargers are planned to be installed at the Woods maintenance facility.
+A vehicle charger has been installed at the Marin bus acceptance facility, and in 2021 a set of twelve electric chargers were installed at the Woods maintenance facility.

 San Francisco is committed to achieving net-zero greenhouse gas emissions by 2040.
 The SFMTA, which has operated a network of zero-emission vehicles for almost 85 years, will play a key role in achieving this goal.
 Throughout our agency’s history, we have consistently and proactively pursued and implemented the latest in green transportation technologies.
 Today, the SFMTA accounts for less than two percent of the City’s transportation-related GHG emissions and operates the greenest transit system of any major city in North America.